Flipapa/Color-Selector/README.md

 # Color-Selector
 ac-practice

-Use the slide to change the RGB color of background.
+Use the slides to change the RGB color of background.
+And you can also get the Hex Code of the color.